F3real/F3real.github.io/content/picoCTF2017_Lvl2_Remaining.md

 }
 ~~~

-We see that program is generating random number and asking us for input, if we get the number right it prints us the flag.
-Vulnerability lies in:
+We see that the program is generating a random number and asking us for input, if we get the number right it prints us the flag.
+The vulnerability lies in:

     printf(buffer);

-Since no format string is specified, we can add `%x` to our input to read from stack.
+Since no format string is specified, we can add `%x` to our input to read from the stack.
 This works because, if `printf` finds format string parameters (`%x` or similar) it expects arguments after it, if no arguments are given it will just read first thing off the stack.

-Since we are not sure where is `secret` written on the stack we can just specify enough `%x` to read as much as we can from stack (keeping in mind size of `buffer`).
+Since we are not sure where is `secret` written on the stack we can just specify enough `%x` to read as much as we can from the stack (keeping in mind size of `buffer`).
 We are going to use `12 * %08x`. so we can easier read the output.

     1)00000040.f7fc7c20.08048792.00000001.ffffdd34.552bcb3a.00000003.f7fc73c4.ffffdca0.00000000.f7e37a63.08048740.
     2)00000040.f7fc7c20.08048792.00000001.ffffdd34.aa7d05a6.00000003.f7fc73c4.ffffdca0.00000000.f7e37a63.08048740.

-As we see most of stack remains the same expect 6 byte which changes, so could that be the answer ?
-Lets write **pwntool** script to automate this.
+As we see most of the stack remains the same expect 6 byte which changes, so could that be the answer?
+Let's write **pwntool** script to automate this.

 ~~~python
 from pwn import *